fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### NuGet Client

 Mainly a command line utility though other variants are available.
-It coordinates both package publication and consumption.

-NuGet client is available in three formats:
+Coordinating both package publication and consumption, NuGet client is at the heart of NuGet ecosystem.
+It is available in three formats:

 1. As a cmd utility.
 2. As collection of PowerShell commandlets.
 3. As a Visual Studio extension.

-The Visual Studio extension provides easy to use GUI and its intent is clear; coexistence of two CLI, however, with independent configurations(?) doing the same task confused me at first---and I believe it does so to many new users.
-The PowerShell commandlets are maybe part of Microsoft's plan to set NuGet or the co-project Chocolatey NuGet as the offcial Windows package manager---like Linux `apt`---in future(?)
+The Visual Studio extension's intent is obvious: to provide an easy to use GUI within IDE; coexistence of two CLI, however, doing the same task confused me at first---and I believe it does so many new users.
 The following commands are sufficent for basic NuGet operations.
 For the exhaustive list see [official command line reference](https://docs.nuget.org/consume/command-line-reference).

 - [**Spec.**](https://docs.nuget.org/Consume/Command-Line-Reference#spec-command) Creates .nuspec file.